bbalaji06/Reimagine-R1/README.md

 ## Overview

-This project is a redesign of the Apple website using React.
-The goal is to create a modern and responsive user interface that retains Apple's aesthetic.
-It features a component-based structure and interactive elements.
+This project is a redesign of the Apple website using React and GSAP.
+The goal is to create a modern, responsive user interface with smooth animations that maintain Apple's aesthetic.

 ## Features

 - **Responsive Design**: Optimized for desktop and mobile devices.
 - **Component-Based Architecture**: Reusable components for efficiency.
 - **React Hooks**: Used for state management.
-- **Interactive UI**: Smooth transitions and animations.
+- **Interactive UI**: Smooth transitions and animations using GSAP.
 - **Dynamic Content**: Real-time data fetching.

 ## Installation